operapoints/jet-engine-review/review.md

 ```
 </details>

-For convenience, hera are all the intermediate results of the jet calculation.
+For convenience, her are all the intermediate results of the jet calculation.
 <details>
 <summary>Intermediate results</summary>